bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what we make it, always has been, always will be.
+> If nobody cares to accept you and wants you in this world, accept yourself and you will see that you don’t need them and their selfish ideas.

-> — Grandma Moses —
+> — Alibaba Saluja —

 </div>